 - Pain in the shoulder area when holding objects up and in front of the body

 - Pain decreases when arm and shoulder are at rest

-Where are the deltoid muscle?
+Where is the deltoid muscle?

-What movements do the deltoids muscles control?
+What movements do the deltoid muscle control?

 - Raises the arm to the front of the body (anterior deltoid)

 - Moves arm across the front of the body (anterior deltoid)